 Martin et al. (1985) also argue that from a lifecycle perspective, the founder's role diminishes as the organization ages and that his or her concerns become inconsistent with employee concerns as the company grows and changes.
 This is a plausible suggestion as one can imagine that as a company ages, past mid-life for example, the traditional "old" entrepreneurship behaviours may not be as important or a priori desirable to employees.
-However, it is likely that the espoused or implicit entrepreneurial values of the organization are still important touchstones of the culture, which may also be embedded in the routines of the organizational culture rooted in the founder may also be of particular importance for family firms, where family-based succession may be in effect (Zahra, Hayton, & Salvato, 2004).
+However, it is likely that the espoused or implicit entrepreneurial values of the organization are still important touchstones of the culture, which may also be embedded in the routines of the organization (e.g., Salvato, 2009).
+Even as they age, retaining an organizational culture rooted in the founder may also be of particular importance for family firms, where family-based succession may be in effect (Zahra, Hayton, & Salvato, 2004).